Christmas Buche De Noel Recipe and a Visit With Madeline in Paris

 Preparation and Recipe for Buche de Noel

-Ingredients for cake are simple, and the recipe is child-friendly.
+The ingredients for this cake are simple, and the recipe is child-friendly.
 Children enjoy participating in cooking activities, and baking for the holidays is a favorite activity.
 Reading a favorite book that children can relate to a cooking activity creates added interest in reading and cooking.

 - 4 egg yolks